justinfastly/fastly-postman/README.md

 # Fastly API Collection for Postman

 This repository contains a [Postman](https://www.getpostman.com/) collection and an environment for the [Fastly API](https://docs.fastly.com/api/).
-The goal is to make the interaction with the API as easy as possible without running and modifying curl commands every time from scratch.
+The goal is to make the interaction with the API as easy as possible without running and modifying cURL commands every time from scratch.
 You just have to update the environment variables with your account credentials to get started.
 Once setup is complete, you have another handy option to control your [Fastly](https://www.fastly.com/) account and services!

 ![Banner](/screenshots/banner.png?raw=true "Fastly API Collection for Postman")